PLR2388/parse-server-sendinblue-email-adapter/README.md

 ### Supported variables

-The following variables in a template are replaced by their associated value automatically
+The following variables in a template or a text in ParseServer options are replaced by their associated value automatically:

  - {{ params.email }}
  - {{ params.appName }}